elephantscale/es-training-new/secure-coding/slides/Common-Attacks.md

 ## Common Types of Trojans - RATs

 - _Remote Access Trojan (RAT):_ Allows attacker to take full control a computer
-  - Often disguised as a utility or incorporates itself into an existing program
+  - Often disguised as a utility or extension to an existing trusted program
   - Social Engineering often used to gain access to a machine for installation of the RAT
-- Ef.
-The _Windows Support Scam_ is a social engineering attack for RAT installation
+- Eg. The _Windows Support Scam_ is a social engineering attack for RAT installation
   - Users are served a phony webpage, shown on the next slide, often from some phishing attack
   - After calling the number, victims give scammers remote access to their computer
   - The scammers install a RAT disguised as an anti-virus or other utility